 The science and engineering practices, formerly the scientific method, describe how scientists investigate and build models and theories of the natural world or how engineers design and build systems.
 They reflect science and engineering as they are practiced and experienced.
 As students conduct investigations, they engage in multiple practices as they gather information to solve problems, answer their questions, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena.
 Student investigations may be observational, experimental, use models or simulations, or use data from other sources.
-These eight practices identified in Chapter 4 of A Framework for K-12 Science Education[±] are critical components of scientific literacy.
+These eight practices identified in Chapter 4 of A Framework for K-12 Science Education4 are critical components of scientific literacy.
 They are not instructional strategies.

-Distinguishing Science & Engineering Practices Science Engineering
+Distinguishing Science & Engineering Practices

-Ask Questions and Define Problems Science often begins with a question about a phenomenon, such as "Why is the sky blue?" or "What causes cancer?" and seeks to develop theories that can provide explanatory answers to such questions.
+Science Engineering Ask Questions and Define Problems Science often begins with a question about a phenomenon, such as "Why is the sky blue?" or "What causes cancer?" and seeks to develop theories that can provide explanatory answers to such questions.
 Scientists formulate empirically answerable questions about phenomena; they establish what is already known and determine what questions have yet to be satisfactorily answered.
 Engineering begins with a problem, need, or desire that suggests a problem that needs to be solved.
 A problem such as reducing the nation's dependence on fossil fuels may produce multiple engineering problems like designing efficient transportation systems or improved solar cells.
 Engineers ask questions to define the problem, determine criteria for a successful solution, and identify constraints.
 Develop and Use Models Science often involves constructing and using a variety of models and simulations to help develop explanations about natural phenomena.
 Models make it possible to go beyond what can be observed.
-Models enable predictions to be made to test hypothetical explanations. existing systems to see where flaws might occur or to test le to go viable solutions to a new problem.
-Engineers use models Plan and Carry Out Investigations Scientific investigations may be conducted in the field or the laboratory.
+Models enable predictions to be made to test hypothetical explanations.
+Engineering uses models and simulations to analyze existing systems to see where flaws might occur or to test viable solutions to a new problem.
+Engineers use models of various sorts to test proposed systems and to recognize the strengths and limitations of their designs.
+Plan and Carry Out Investigations Scientific investigations may be conducted in the field or the laboratory.
 Scientists plan and carry out systematic investigations that require the identification of what is to be recorded and, if applicable, what are to be treated as the dependent and independent variables.
 Observations and data collected are used to test existing theories and explanations or to revise and develop new ones.
 Engineers use investigations to gather data essential for specifying design criteria or parameters and to test their designs.
 Engineers must identify relevant variables, decide how they will be measured, and collect data for analysis.
 Their investigations help them to identify how effective, efficient, and durable their designs may be under a range of conditions.
-Analyze and Interpret Data Scientific investigations produce data that must be analyzed to derive meaning.
-Because data usually do not speak for themselves, scientists use a range of tools, including tabulation, graphical interpretation, visualization, and statistical analysis, to identify significant features and patterns in the data, sources of error, and the calculated degree of certainty.
-Technology makes collecting large data sets easier providing many secondary sources for analysis.
-Engineers analyze data collected during the tests of their designs and investigations; this allows them to compare different solutions and determine how well each one meets specific design criteria; that is, which design best solves the problem within the given constraints.
-Engineers require a range of tools to identify the major patterns and interpret the results.